-After the student meeting with the School Counsellor - depending on the nature of the concern - the class teacher runs an Ondersteunings Perspectief Profiel (OPP) for six-eight weeks.
+After the student meeting with the school Counsellor - depending on the nature of the concern - the class teacher runs an Ondersteunings Perspectief Profiel (OPP) for six-eight weeks.
 Parents are invited to discuss this.
 The OPP is evaluated and adapted when necessary.
-We use Sharepoint - folder Students - IEP's and OPP's - to file an OPP and in Parnassys we link to this OPP, to be found under the tab Begeleiding (guidance), Plannen (plans).
+We use SharePoint - folder Students - IEP's and OPP's - to file an OPP and in Parnassys we link to this OPP, to be found under the tab Begeleiding (guidance), Plannen (plans).
 OPP includes:

-- Part 1: Descriptive section including the reason for drawing up an OPP, assessment and factors that play a role - Part 2: the Educational plan itself, involving: - Start situation on the basis of a (standardized) assessment and educational needs - collecting information, context analysis, based on challenging situations (structure related usually) - What does the teacher do?
+- \ Part 1: Descriptive section including the reason for drawing up an OPP, assessment and factors that play a role. - \ Part 2: the educational plan itself, involving: - a) Start situation based on a (standardized) assessment and educational needs. - i) collecting information, context analysis, based on challenging situations (structure related usually) - ii) What does the teacher do?
 Why does the teacher believe the behavior is a problem?
 What does the teacher believe about the needs of the student?
 Other teacher perceptions?
 What does the student say he or she does when the issue is active, what interaction is happening before and after (ABC), what causes the onset?
 How long does it last?
-What interventions have there been and what have been the consdquences?
+What interventions have there been and what have been the consequences?
 What is the perception of parents?
 Strengths and weaknesses of the student?
 Cultural issues?
 What's going well?
-Different areas can be distinguished: attention, social interaction, play, affection - o Objectives and approach/strategies - identify specific, measurable and realistic small goals for new behavior, using her strengths, improving weaknesses - create intervention procedures & strategies, practice/training to achieve the goal, to succeed in easy situations, build up, consider the child as a learner, encourage good behavior (e.g. modeling, stress reducing techniques, techniques to develop self-efficacy, involve other children, advantage for her), how and when - includes expectations, and what's not expected, e.g. not participating in group activities, no focus on academic learning yet, freedom and room to 'play as she wishes' (e.g. because she is not ready for that), we don't offer individual support - includes the environment we create for her, a safe one (e.g. outdoor school doors closed, scissors not reachable) - the action we take when safety (her/others) is an issue, or she needs support we can't offer (e.g. potty train issues, hitting other children) - build-up of the plan, e.g. first 2 weeks starting one hour at school, 2 weeks two hours etc. - Organization (class time, differentiation, targeted support, support by TA's) - Evaluation (how and when, with whom) - All is discussed with parents, signed by parents - Tips for a plan (OPP or IEP) can be found here.
+Different areas can be distinguished: attention, social interaction, play, affection. - b) Objectives and approach/strategies - i) identify specific, measurable, and realistic small goals for new behavior, using her strengths, improving weaknesses. - ii) create intervention procedures & strategies, practice/training to achieve the goal, to succeed in easy situations, build up, consider the child as a learner, encourage good behavior (e.g., modeling, stress reducing techniques, techniques to develop self-efficacy, involve other children, advantage for her), how and when. - iii) includes expectations, and what's not expected, e.g., not participating in group activities, no focus on academic learning yet, freedom and room to 'play as she wishes' (e.g., because she is not ready for that), we don't offer individual support. - iv) includes the environment we create for her, a safe one (e.g., outdoor school doors closed, scissors not reachable) - v) the action we take when safety (her/others) is an issue, or she needs support we can't offer (e.g., potty train issues, hitting other children) - vi) build-up of the plan (e.g., first 2 weeks starting one hour at school, 2 weeks two hours etc). - c) Organization (class time, differentiation, targeted support, support by TA's) - d) Evaluation (how and when, with whom) - e) All is discussed with parents, signed by parents. - f) Tips for a plan (OPP or IEP) can be found here.